 Pushing the CCW button activates the positioner in the Counter Clockwise direction, and the Heading count will go down.
 Pushing the CW button activates the positioner in the Clockwise direction, and the Heading count will go up.
-Pressing the UP button activates a specific positioner in the Upward direction and the Heading count will go up.
-Pressing the DWN button activates the positioner in the Downward direction and the Heading count will go down.
+Pressing the UP button activates a specific positioner in the Upward direction and the Heading count will go down.
 The positioner runs while CCW / DWN or CW / UP button is depressed, ramping up from minimum programmed speed to the maximum (9) and then again ramping down to speed (1).
 When reversing direction, there is a 2-3 second delay before the positioner is activated.
 This delay reduces stress on your antenna and positioner.
 This Mode can also be initiated from the M2 Setup Utility Software.
 See the M2 Setup Utility usage page for more details.